-We have broad discretion in the use of the net proceeds from our underwritten public offering of common stock on April 11, 2017 (the "Offering") and may not use them effectively.\
+We have broad discretion in the use of the net proceeds from our underwritten public offerings of common stock completed on April 11, 2017 (the "April 2017 Offering") and August 24, 2017 (the "August 2017 Offering") and may not use them effectively.

-The net proceeds from the Offering will be used to fund the expansion of product development in China, including developing roxadustat in additional indications beyond CKD, manufacturing and commercialization activities, as well as for general corporate purposes, which may include, among other things, funding research and development, clinical trials, vendor payables, potential regulatory submissions, hiring additional personnel and capital expenditures; however, we have no current commitments or obligations to do so.
-Our management has broad discretion in the application of the balance of the net proceeds from the Offering and could spend the proceeds in ways our stockholders may not agree with or that fails to improve our business or enhance the value of our common stock.
+The net proceeds from the April 2017 Offering is intended to be used to fund the expansion of product development in China, including developing roxadustat in additional indications beyond CKD, manufacturing and commercialization activities, as well as for general corporate purposes.
+The net proceeds from the August 2017 Offering is intended to be used to fund the expansion of product development, including our development of pamrevlumab beyond current Phase 2 programs, manufacturing and commercialization activities, as well as for general corporate purposes.
+These general corporate purposes, may include, among other things, funding research and development, clinical trials, vendor payables, potential regulatory submissions, hiring additional personnel and capital expenditures.
+However, we have no current commitments or obligations to use the net proceeds in the manner described above.
+Our management has broad discretion in the application of the balance of the net proceeds from the April 2017 Offering and the August 2017 Offering, and could spend the proceeds in ways our stockholders may not agree with or that fails to improve our business or enhance the value of our common stock.
 The failure by our management to use these funds effectively could result in financial losses that could harm our business, cause the price of our common stock to decline and delay the development of our product candidates.